mrustaa/ButtonClickStyle/README.md

 6) Add animation value `animationTypeValue` -  meaning means for some types - alpha or power

-- "Hide       .Alpha/.Flash"
+- Hide
+   .Alpha / .Flash
-will change alpha for "self.view" from 0.0 to 1.0
+   Will change alpha for "self.view" from 0.0 to 1.0

-- "Add        .Shadow/.Color/.ColorFlat"
+- Add
+   .Shadow / .Color / .ColorFlat
-will change alpha for "add.view" from 0.0 to 1.0
+   Will change alpha for "add.view" from 0.0 to 1.0

-- "Move       .Pulsate/.Press/.Shake"
+- "Move
+   .Pulsate / .Press / .Shake
-will change the strength of movement for "self.view" from 0.0 to 1.0
+   Will change the strength of movement for "self.view" from 0.0 to 1.0

-- "TapGesture .Fave/.AndroidClickable"
+- "TapGesture
+   .Fave / .AndroidClickable
-will increase bubble radius
+   Will increase bubble radius

-- "Loading    .Glare"
+- Loading
+   .Glare
-no change
+   No change

 <!-- ![image](https://github.com/mrustaa/GifPresentations/blob/master/ButtonClickStyle/ui3.gif) -->